 Accept the realities of Argentina.
 You may encounter strikes, demonstrations, people crossing during red lights, dog poo, crowds everywhere (if you are in major cities) almost daily.
 This can create a sense of chaos and overwhelm visitors, but don’t let it spoil the fun.
 Try not to be bothered by people not being on time, concerts starting a few hours late, or buses being tardy.
 There’s really no reason to rush.

 Many regions of the country, especially the hottest ones, follow the custom of siesta – napping in the afternoon.
-You can expect everything to be shut down from 12.30pm until 4-5 pm.
-Locals usually eat dinner around 9 or
+You can expect everything to be shut down from 12:30pm until 4-5 pm.
+Locals usually eat dinner around 9 or 10pm.
+That’s why Argentinians eat merienda (afternoon tea) around 6pm.
+This translates to late mornings, so you won’t find much to do before 10am.

 Tango is on UNESCO’s Intangible Cultural Heritage list, and it’s deeply embedded in our culture.